Michael McFadyen's Scuba Diving - Sailing to Queensland, Winter 2017 - Part 12

 Monday 16 October 2017 â The Boatworks, Coomera to Bums Bay

 It rains for most of the night but not as heavy as it did during the afternoon.
 It must have stopped about 0300 for a couple of hours and then rained for an hour or more.
 There has been no rain since 0530.
 We get up at 07360, it is cold and windy.
 We have breakfast and then Kelly does a last load of washing.
 She also takes Veto for a walk when she gets her free coffee (you get two vouchers when you book in and the bloke next to us gave us one when he left).

-Michael gets the HDD again from Peter on Heatwave as he do not copy everything he wanted to last Saturday night when he gave Peter some Google Earth images and more.
-Kelly did the washing up.
+Michael gets the HDD again from Peter on Heatwave as he did not copy everything he wanted to last Saturday night when he gave Peter some Google Earth images and more.
+Kelly does the washing up.

 |Nice and clean||âEllieâ lined up ready to lift Catlypso|

 At 1010 the polishing bloke still has not arrived despite the owner promising he would be here at 0900.
 Kelly sends him a message but gets no reply.
 Michael finishes cleaning the earth plate, flushes the watermaker and tops up the water.
 Finally at 1200 the bloke comes and washes the top decks and hulls then polishes the underside.
 He is still finishing this when Ellie arrives to lift us and take us back into the water.